benpate/data/compare/README.md

 `BeginsWith()` returns true if a string begins with a certain value `Contains()` returns true if a string contains a certain value `EndsWith()` returns true if a string ends with a certain value

+## Pull Requests Welcome

+This library is a work in progress, and will benefit from your experience reports, use cases, and contributions.
+If you have an idea for making this library better, send in a pull request.
+We're all in this together! 📚